-- Find out more: DIY shopping during lockdown
+- Find out more: what are the best DIY stores?

-Garden centres are now allowed to open in England, Wales and Northern Ireland and Scotland provided strict social distancing measures are in place.
+Garden centres are now allowed to open throughout the UK provided strict social distancing measures are in place.

-This will come as a huge relief to the industry and garden enthusiasts alike, following warnings at the start of lockdown that millions of plants would have to be binned if they couldn’t be sold.
+This is a huge relief to the industry and garden enthusiasts alike, following warnings at the start of lockdown that millions of plants would have to be binned if they couldn’t be sold.

-Though non-essential retailers can conditionally reopen in England from 15 June, pubs and restaurants will remain closed.
+Although non-essential retailers can now reopen in England and Northern Ireland, pubs and restaurants remain closed throughout the UK.

 The government’s initial plan for easing lockdown in England said pubs could reopen from 4 July at the earliest, provided the virus is under control.
-And some businesses are already talking publicly about how they might begin to start operating again.
+And the Prime Minister Boris Johnson reiterated this date at a press conference last week.

 These include gloves, masks and – perhaps uniquely – goggles for staff, protective screens between tables and employee health checks.
 Staff will also be told to hold glasses at the base.

-All shops reopening will also be expected to implement social distancing measures.
-The British Retail Consortium (BRC) and Usdaw – the retail workers’ union – have published guidelines for reopening shops.
+The British Retail Consortium (BRC) and Usdaw, the retail workers’ union, have published guidelines for reopening shops, which include:

 - Limiting the number of customers in stores